SpecTruMetRx/Documentation/DataModel.UserDetail.md

 This is the *data modeling* document for the SpecTruMetRx Payments & Heathcare Analytics solution.
 Please add to and use this document to implement a scalable and consistent data model that will be encrypted and secure within the AWS Cloud.

+In using a **NoSQL** database like *DynamoDB*, our goal is to scale our *OnLine Transaction Processing (OLTP)* capabilities to meet the realtime demands of our users to process their requests with sub-second latency.
+We are optimizing denormalized and hierarchical data for compute processing & data streaming to instantiate real-time views that scale horizontally as built for OLTP.

+Our decision to implement *DynamoDb* happens when we know our application's *data access patterns* precisely, and when they are repeatable, consistent, and simple queries like any: `SELECT * FROM [table]` type access patterns.

+If the data needs to be reshaped with `JOIN` methods, then it would be best to consider [AWS RedShift]() as a `DataWarehouse` solution for any `data analytics` that has to be performed on the data. *OLTP* applications are ideal use cases for *NoSQL* data bases

+When modeling a new data table, always model your partition and sort keys in a way that will let you model the table to support one of your primary access patterns.
+You always want the table to be able to query something that is interesting to the application.

 ## User Detail Data Dictionary

 This table is used as a master list of users where we store mappings of all users to our [AWS Cognito User & Identity Pools]() with a UUID.